Using a miter saw isn’t as difficult as the machine itself might indicate. Here is a quick overview of how to use it:

 The best miter saws support the back-and-forth movement of the machine to cut the long piece of wood.
 Here’s how you can operate your miter saw after assembling it:

-Take the piece of wood and place it on the miter saw surface, set the angle from four different positions (cross-cut, miter cut, bevel cut, and compound cut), and then press the button stick to the handle.
+Take the piece of wood and place it on the miter saw surface, set the angle from three different positions (cross-cut, bevel cut, and compound cut), and then press the button stick to the handle.

 You don’t have to remove the blade guard before cutting the wood piece, as it serves an automatic capability of covering and uncovering the blade.
 (To save you from mishaps)